Contents

 FAQs

 1. How do I find which formatter should be used for a programming language?
 Type :help conform-formatters, search for the programming language, and you should see some options.
-Picking one and install it with :Mason.
+Pick one and install it with :Mason.

 2. How do I add a formatter to conform.nvim?
 Add a new entry in formatters_by_ft, as shown in the example.